 Tires can last for several years in storage if they are stored in the right conditions.
 However, many tire experts recommend replacing tires six years after their production date regardless of the tread.
 Old tires can be compromised in other ways when the rubber compound breaks down.

-How long do tires last in the garage?
+How long do tires last if not used?

 Do spare tires go bad?